jensecj/.dotfiles/README.md

 I try to stick to the [Zenburn colors](http://kippura.org/zenburnpage/), which is also how my window manager, terminal, and emacs are styled.

-For keybindings, etc. look at the relevant files (e.g. i3/config for i3, aliases.sh/keybindings.zsh for terminal, etc.)
+For keybindings, etc. look at the relevant files (e.g. sway/config for sway, aliases.sh/keybindings.zsh for shell, etc.)